Vladimir K. Zworykin

-Vladimir Kosma Zworykin (Note: Влади́мир Козьми́ч Зворы́кин; or with the patronymic as Kosmich; or Кузьмич.
+Vladimir Kosma Zworykin (Note: Владимир Козьмич Зворыкин; or with the patronymic as Kosmich; or Кузьмич.
 Zworykin anglicized his name to Vladimir Kosma Zworykin, replacing the patronymic with the name Kosma as a middle name, and using the nonstandard transliteration Zworykin.)
 (1888/1889 (Note: Zworykin himself stated his birth date inconsistently (even after accounting for Old Style and New Style dates) as various days of June or July, 1888 or 1889.
 Other sources show various similar birth dates.) – July 29, 1982) was a Russian-American inventor, engineer, and pioneer of television technology.
 Zworykin invented a television transmitting and receiving system employing cathode-ray tubes.
 He played a role in the practical development of television from the early thirties, including charge storage-type tubes, infrared image tubes and the electron microscope.

 Early life and education

 Vladimir Zworykin was born in Murom, Russia, in 1888 or 1889, to the family of a prosperous merchants.
 He had a relatively calm upbringing, and he rarely saw his father except on religious holidays.

 He studied at the St. Petersburg Institute of Technology, under Boris Rosing.
 He helped Rosing with experimental work on television in the basement of Rosing's private lab at the School of Artillery of Saint Petersburg.
 They worked on the problem of "electrical telescopy," something Zworykin had never heard of before.
 At this time, electrical telescopy (or television as it was later called) was just a dream.
 Zworykin did not know that others had been studying the idea since the 1880s, or that Professor Rosing had been working on it in secret since 1902 and had made excellent progress.
 Rosing had filed his first patent on a television system in 1907, featuring a very early cathode-ray tube as a receiver, and a mechanical device as a transmitter.
 Its demonstration in 1911, based on an improved design, was the world's first demonstration of TV of any kind.

 Zworykin married Tatiana Vasilieva in 1916, they had two daughters (the couple separated in the early 1930s).